Case Study · The Guilbault Line

 The Invisible Voyageur

-When every Quebec parish record calls a man a mason and a farmer — and two pages in a Winnipeg archive are the only proof he paddled to the Athabasca at sixty
+When every Quebec parish record calls a man a mason and a farmer — and five documents in a Winnipeg archive prove he paddled to the pays d’en haut for twenty years

 0 Quebec Records Calling Him a Voyageur